wachaon/wes/docs/README.en.md

 Please configure the save destination path of *wes.js* only *ascii* .

-## Usage
+# How to use

-On the command line, specify the file that will be the starting point of the program after `wes` .
+In the console, specify the file that will be the starting point of the program after `wes` .
 The script extension *.js* can be omitted.

 ```shell